G-Mapper: Learning a Cover in the Mapper Construction: Experimental Results

 \subsubsection{Runtime Analysis}

-In \tableref{runtime-results}, we provide the runtimes of generating covers of Mapper construction algorithms in seconds for $G$-Mapper, Multipass BIC, $F$-Mapper, and the balanced cover strategy.
-We use a 5 GHz, 8-core laptop with 8 GB of RAM.
-The times in \tableref{runtime-results} are averaged over five trials and the sizes and the dimensions of the datasets are also listed in the table.
+In \tableref{runtime-results}, we provide the runtimes (in seconds) for generating covers using various Mapper construction algorithms: G-Mapper, Multipass BIC, F-Mapper, and the balanced cover strategy.
+All the algorithms are executed on a 2.1 GHz 12-core i7 laptop with 32 GB.
+The times in \tableref{runtime-results} are averaged over five trials and the sizes, and the dimensions of the datasets are also listed in the table.

-The $G$-Mapper algorithm computes a cover faster than the Multipass BIC strategy for two of the datasets, and is significantly faster for the other four datasets in computation time.
+The G-Mapper algorithm computes a cover faster than the Multipass BIC strategy on all datasets, and is significantly faster for four of the datasets.
 These four datasets are high-dimensional or have big sizes.
-The AD statistic as a splitting criterion in $G$-Mapper is evaluated on an individual interval.
-On the other hand, deciding to split an interval for Multipass BIC requires (1) performing a soft clustering on the pre-image of two intervals (under the lens) if the interval is split for constructing nodes of a Mapper graph, (2) performing a hard clustering on the same set using the previous clustering result, and (3) computing BIC of the hard clustering.
-We observe that the first step is the most time-consuming part of the above three steps, dominating the time for computing the AD statistic in $G$-Mapper.
+The AD statistic is a splitting criterion in G-Mapper and is evaluated on an individual interval.
+On the other hand, deciding to split an interval for Multipass BIC involves (1) performing a soft clustering on the pre-image of two intervals, if the interval is split for constructing nodes of a Mapper graph, (2) performing a hard clustering on the same set using the previous clustering result, and (3) computing the BIC of the hard clustering.
+We observe that the first step is the most time-consuming part of the above three steps, dominating the time required for computing the AD statistic in G-Mapper.

-$G$-Mapper performs faster than $F$-Mapper for three of the datasets, running much faster for the other three data sets.
-As in F-Mapper, these are high-dimensional or have big sizes.
-Hence, utilizing the number of cover intervals generated by $G$-Mapper as an input of $F$-Mapper is more effective in regards to runtime than applying $F$-mapper many times while varying the number of cover intervals.
-Since the balanced cover strategy only considers the number of data points in each interval, it computes an open cover much faster than the other methods.
+G-Mapper performs faster than F-Mapper for all datasets, and runs significantly faster for the three datasets that are high-dimensional or have big sizes.
+Hence, utilizing the number of cover intervals generated by G-Mapper as an input parameter for F-Mapper is more effective in regards to runtime than applying F-Mapper multiple times while varying the number of cover intervals.
+15pt